MacBook Pro Sleeve

 - Custom designed specifically for each size Apple MacBook model

-- 13" model - Choose from horizontal or vertical orientation
+- 13" or 14" models - Choose from horizontal or vertical orientation

 - Durable, waterproof, Black diamond weave exterior nylon fabric